 “All achievements, all earned riches, have their beginning in an idea.” – Napoleon Hill

-I know what you’re thinking – to say that a list of videos is ‘life-changing’ sounds like an over-exaggerated claim.
+I know what you’re thinking… To claim that a list of videos is ‘life-changing’ seems like an exaggerated claim.
 But I assure you that in this case, it’s certainly not.

-It’s been around a decade since I first became a raving fan of TED and since then, I’ve watched countless of talks and on this post, I’m sharing a list of 10 talks that have shed much valuable insights, inspiration and motivation.
-They have changed the way I view the world and ultimately, how I choose to live my life on a daily basis – and for that I’m eternally grateful.
+It’s been around a decade since I’ve first became a raving fan of TED.
+Since then, I’ve watched countless of talks and on this post, I’m sharing a list of 10 talks that have shed much valuable insights, inspiration, and motivation.

 On the spirit of ‘paying it forward‘, If you have yet to check out these inspired talks, I sincerely urge you to do so.
 I hope that they’ll make as much positive impact on you as much as they have on me.
 Enjoy!